Kudzu Bug (Megacopta cribraria) Identification

 Why Should I Treat for Them?
 The key reason to work with a professional to remove Kudzu Bugs from your home or business is because they are generally in large groups, sometimes thousands.
 It is possible for you to see them and, when they are in larger groups, they can produce a strong odor.
 Removing them is important for health reasons as well.

 How Much Service Is Typically Required?
 Treatment of Kudzu Bugs depends on the size and location of the infestation.
 We also effective preventative measures to stop infestation from occurring and to gain Kudzu Bug control.

-Get Professional Care, Gain Peace of Mind and SEE Lasting Results with SEE Pest and Lawn Solutions.
+Get Professional Care, Gain Peace of Mind and SEE Lasting Results with SEE Pest Control.
 We provide high quality service that keeps you and your family safe.
 For further information, please contact us today at 610-287-9804.